 Know that if you worked through a specific math problem with someone else you’d get it?

-Verbal processing – talking it out with someone – is the best way to solve problem, remember information, and learn.
+Verbal processing–talking it out with someone–is the best way to solve problems, remember information, and learn.

 Are all appointments one on one, or can I schedule an appointment for small group work?

 Appointments are set up so that you are working one-to-one with a peer coach; however, we know that sometimes you will be working on a small group project.
 One person in the group should make the reservation and just tell your peer coach in the “notes” box that you are working with a small group.